bnbullock/School_District_Analysis/README.md

-# School_District_Analysis
+# School District Data Analysis

 ## Project Overview
-Prepare analysis of a school district for use by board members for budgeting, forecasting and allocation of future funds to ensure schools are adequately funded.
+Prepare analysis of standardized test date to provide insight into performance trends and patterns within a school district.
+At the school and district level, the results will be used for discussions and strategic decisions.
+The analysis will further assist the school board and superintendant in making decisions regarding school budgets and priorities.

+## The following deliverables are required as part of the School District Analysis:
 1. Snapshot of the school district's key metrics
 2. Overview of the key metrics for each school
 3. Top 5 Schools based on passing rate